Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_tokenization.md

 # Tokenization

-## What’s easy and what’s hard
+## Introduction

 Tokenization (the first of the five parts of the [Gothenburg model](http://wiki.tei-c.org/index.php/Textual_Variance#The_.E2.80.9CGothenburg_model.E2.80.9D:_A_modular_architecture_for_computer-aided_collation)) divides the texts to be collated into tokens, which are most commonly (but not obligatorily) words.
-Dividing continuous text into words feel intuitive as long as the text contains nothing but words, but text also typically contains punctuation.
+Dividing continuous text into words feel intuitive as long as the text contains nothing but words, but text (at least, English-language text) also typically contains punctuation.
 By default, the [CollateX](https://pypi.python.org/pypi/collatex) collation toolkit considers punctuation to be its own token, which means that the witness readings “Hi!” and “Hi” will both contain a token that reads “Hi” (and the first witness will contain an additional token, which reads “!”).
-In this situation, that’s the behavior the user probably wants, since both witnesses contain what a human would recognize as the same word.
+In this situation, that may be the behavior the user wants, since both witnesses contain what a human would recognize as the same word, and the difference involves only the presence vs absence of the exclamation mark.

+## What’s easy and what’s hard

+Tokenization may split on a separator that is not itself considered a token, such as the white space between words in English.
+Or it may split without an overt separator, such as the division of “Hi!” into two tokens described above, or the division into words of Chinese text, which does not use white-space separation, but where there are some words that are spelled with more than one character.
+Tokenization that divides a string into contiguous and tesselated substrings is common, but consider also tokenization into morphemes.
+Agglutinative structures like the normal English plural in “–s” or “–es” are relatively simple, but English strong plurals like “men” don’t present a lexical stem followed by a pluralizing ending, and in writing systems like Arabic and Hebrew, the vowels that represent grammatical information are typically interwoven with the consonants that represent a lexical root.
+(For more about these writing systems, and a tool for their segmentation, see <https://nlp.stanford.edu/software/segmenter.shtml>.)

-We’ll explore tokenization in more detail [tomorrow](week_2_day_2_plan.md), but here’s a brief introduction.
+We’ll explore tokenization in more detail [tomorrow](week_2_day_2_plan.md), but here’s a brief introduction, concentrating for the moment on English-language examples.

-## Issues with default tokenization
+## Issues with tokenization on white space

 ### English possessive constructions